ShneorM/usbBot/README.md

 # Telegram Folder Uploader Bot

-A project to upload folders to a Telegram bot using a Tkinter GUI.
-Handles large files by splitting them and generates a directory tree for navigation.
+A project to upload folders to a Telegram bot. generates a directory tree for navigation.

 ## Features